8 Travel Tips – How Not to Ruin Your Vacation Abroad

 There are several cases in which you need to contact a landline back home to sort out a banking, ticketing or any other issue.
 Many companies offer customer service via Facebook, Viber or other chat services, but in many cases, such a chat or wifi calling app doesn’t suffice.

+This is an important tip for when you travel.
 In this case, an international calling app is your answer.

 I don’t mean a wifi calling app.
 I mean an app you use to call internationally, with your phone’s usual number, to any mobile or landline in the world at rates as low as less-than-a-penny per minute.